 Two things about the yakisoba I cooked for lunch today: First, most yakisoba recipes I found online use ready made soba sauce.
 That really makes me uncomfortable.
 It’s like saying you can’t make yakisoba if you don’t buy yakisoba sauce.
 So I experimented, and made my own.

 Second, I like the idea of garnishing yakisoba with bonito flakes.
 But I couldn’t find the packets of bonito flakes in my pantry that is fast becoming a mini-grocery store.
 What to do so that I can still have the fishy flavor in my yakisoba?
 I added a packet of powdered dashi to the sauce.
 The result was delicious.
 A good thing too.
 The yakisoba lunch meant for three people — myself and the two house helpers — became lunch for six.
 My younger daughter unexpectedly arrived with two classmates and, well, the yakisoba was totally wiped out.

-- 100 g. of cooked pork, cut into bite-size pieces
+- 100 grams cooked pork cut into bite-size pieces

-- about 2 c. of cut cabbage (wombok or pak choi)
+- 2 cups cut cabbage (wombok or pak choi)